Graphic design for social media

 • Education: Use infographics and tips.

-• Inspiration: Use quotes and beautiful photographs.
+• Inspiration: Use quotes and beautiful photos.

 • Sales: Use product images with clear product features.

-• Engagement: Ask questions and create polls.
+• Engagement: Ask questions and run polls.

 Based on the goal, you choose the format.
-Will it be a static image (1:1 square or 4:5 portrait), a "carousel" (multiple images in a row), or video (Reels).
+Will it be a static image (1:1 square or 4:5 portrait), a "carousel" (multiple images in a row), or a video (Reels).

-Step 2: Respect dimensions (This is critical)
+Step 2: Respect the dimensions (This is critical)

-Most important dimensions for social media (Instagram):
+The most important dimensions for social media (Instagram):

 • Feed Post (square): 1080 x 1080 pixels